phpzio/translatepress/readme.txt

 == Description ==

-**Experience a better way to translate your WordPress site and go multilingual, directly from the front-end, using a friendly user interface.**
+**Experience a better way to translate your WordPress site and go multilingual, directly from the front-end using a friendly user interface.**

 The interface allows you to translate the entire page at once, including output from shortcodes, forms and page builders.
 It also works out of the box with WooCommerce.